majiyaz2/NoteApp/README.md

-# Notedly Web Client
+# NoteApp Web Client

-Welcome to the Notedly web client repository!
+Welcome to the Noteapp web client repository!
 This client-side application allows users to interact with the Notedly social note application, built using GraphQL for efficient data fetching and management.

 ## Features